vbnr/ng-reactive-form-validate/CONTRIBUTING.md

 ## Thank You!

-Thank you for taking the time to contribute to NgFormValidator!
+Thank you for taking the time to contribute to Ng Form Reactive Validator!
 Your efforts help improve the project for everyone.